angular-ui-tree/angular-ui-tree/README.md

 Turn off drop on nodes.
 It bases on the attribute [data-nodrag](#nodes_attrs_nodrop).

 ##### $callbacks (type: Object)
 `$callbacks` is a very important property for `angular-ui-tree`.
 When some special events trigger, the functions in `$callbacks` are called.
-The Callbacks can be passed through the directive.
+The callbacks can be passed through the directive.
 Example:
 ```js
 myAppModule.controller('MyController', function($scope) {
   $scope.treeNodesOptions = {